The Only Local SEO Checklist You’ll Ever Need

 Local council and economic changes are also the perfect subjects for a blog post or two, as long as you keep clear of the politics.

-Not only does a local focus tells algorithms that you’re looking for local business, it tells visitors that you understand the community.
+Not only does a local focus tell algorithms that you’re looking for local business, but it also tells visitors that you understand the community.

 Focus on Regional Tips and Seasonal Advice